 Over the years, I have transformed into a person that I think I can finally be at peace with.
 The exhaustion of being more than one person depending on the setting became too much for me.
 I no longer cared what anyone thought or felt about me.
 What is important is that I know who I am and WHOSE I am.

 I have been told that I cannot be a submission, honoring wife because I am too bold and outspoken.
-I have been told that I control my husband and will not let him make any decisions in our family.
-I have been told that I only love my husband when he does things for me.
-I have been told that homeschooling is detrimental to my children because I am not smart enough to teach them and they will lag behind.
+Also, I have been told that I control my husband and will not let him make any decisions in our family.
+There have been people who have said that I love my husband when he does things for me.
+Oh, wait, and I have been told that homeschooling is detrimental to my children because I am not smart enough to teach them.
+They will lag behind.

 I have been told that I am perceived as an adulterous person because I chose to pray with a man over his marriage.
 Then there was the time I will never be taken seriously, I am not perceived as intelligent.
 Blah Blah Blah.
 My feelings have been hurt more than once because all these statements make me question who I really am.
 Then, I stop and I remember WHOSE I am.
 I am a child of the King.

 Psalm 139:13-16 “For you formed my inward parts; you knitted me together in my mother’s womb.
 I praise you, for I am fearfully and wonderfully made.
 Wonderful are your works; my soul knows it very well.
 My frame was not hidden from you, when I was being made in secret, intricately woven in the depths of the earth.
 Your eyes saw my unformed substance; in your book were written, every one of them, the days that were formed for me, when as yet there was none of them.

 For those of you who might want to know who I am or what I stand for….I love my Lord with all my heart and all my soul.
-I care for the needy and the destitute.
+Caring for the needy or destitute is what I do.
 I want to help the ones that no one wants to be near.
-I love my husband.
-I love my children.
+Please know that I love my husband and my children.
 My Lord comes first and my husband comes second and children come third.
 Everyone after that will have to take a number.

 I am different.
-I will NEVER walk the walk you are walking.
-I will never talk the talk you are talking.
+Remember, I will NEVER walk the walk you are walking.
+Also, I will never talk the talk you are talking.
 I will not be the person who matches (though I like to think I try).
-I will never be the one who is super smart.
+Honestly, I will never be the one who is super smart.
 I will never be the one who will fudge the truth in order to make someone happy.
-I will always tell you how I feel and if you make me mad or hurt my feelings, I will let you know.
+Furthermore, I will always tell you how I feel.
+If you make me mad or hurt my feelings, I will let you know.
 I hate to cry.
 My job is not to please people.
 My command is to love God and love my neighbor.
 That is what I do.

 You are the salt of the earth.
 But if the salt loses its saltiness, how can it be made salty again?
 It is no longer good for anything, except to be thrown out and trampled underfoot.
 You are the light of the world.
 A town built on a hill cannot be hidden.
 15 Neither do people light a lamp and put it under a bowl.
-Instead they put it on its stand, and it gives light to everyone in the house.
+Instead, they put it on its stand, and it gives light to everyone in the house.
 16 In the same way, let your light shine before others, that they may see your good deeds and glorify your Father in heaven.
 Matthew 5:13-16